thomasjball/PyExZ3/README.md

 4. Get z3: `brew install homebrew/science/z3`
 5. Clone this repository: `git clone https://github.com/thomasjball/PyExZ3.git`
 6. Set the PATH: `.
 PyExZ3/setup.sh`  (do not run the setup script in a subshell `./ PyExZ3/`)

-### Check that everything works:
-- "python run_tests.py test" should pass all tests
-- "python sym_exec.py test\FILE.py" to run a single test from test directory